The Manin-Mumford conjecture and the Tate-Voloch conjecture for a product of Siegel moduli spaces: Proof of Theorem

 We at first have the following simplification on $F$.
 Let $K'=FK$.
-Suppose $\CI (U_{F^\circ})$ is generated by $f_i$, $i=1,...,n$.
-For $\sigma\in G:=\Gal(K'/K) $, $f_i^\sigma$ is in the coordinate ring of $U_{K'^\circ}$ and $\|f_i(x_{K'} )\|_{K'}=\|f_i^\sigma(x_{K'} )\|_{K'}$.
-Let $I$ be the ideal of the coordinate ring of $U_{K^\circ}$ generated by $\prod_{\sigma\in G} f_i^\sigma$, $i=1,...,n$.
-Then Thus we may assume that $F\subset K$, equivalently, $F\subset L^\cycl$.
+Suppose $\CI (\CU_{F^\circ})$ is generated by $f_i$, $i=1,...,n$.
+For $\sigma\in G:=\Gal(K'/K) $, $f_i^\sigma$ is in the coordinate ring of $\CU_{K'^\circ}$ and $\|f_i(x_{K'} )\| =\|f_i^\sigma(x_{K'} )\| $.
+Let $I$ be the ideal of the coordinate ring of $\CU_{K^\circ}$ generated by $\prod_{\sigma\in G} f_i^\sigma$, $i=1,...,n$.
+Then Thus we may assume that $F\subset K$.
+Equivalently, $F\subset L^\cycl$.

-Now we reduce Theorem \ref{TVcor1'} using formal schemes and adic spaces.
-For an ordinary CM point $x$, we also regard $x^\circ \in \fX(0)(K^\circ)$ and $x_K\in \CX(0)(K,K^\circ)$.
-Let $\fU$ be the restriction of the $\varpi$-adic formal completion of $U$ to $\fX(0)$.
-By Lemma \ref{distep}, Theorem \ref{TVcor1'} is deduced from the following theorem.
+Now we reduce Theorem \ref{TVcor1'} to Theorem \ref{TVcor1aff} below, which is formulated with affine formal schemes.
+For an ordinary CM point $x\in X(K)$, we also use $x$ to denote the corresponding point $ \CX(0)(K,K^\circ)$.
+Let $\fU$ be the restriction of the $\varpi$-adic formal completion of $\CU$ to $\fX(0)$.
+By Lemma \ref{distep}, Theorem \ref{TVcor1'} is deduced from Theorem \ref{TVcor1aff}. \end{proof}